God of War Ragnarök developers on crafting the ultimate sequel

 Q: One of the pieces of feedback you got from God of War (2018) was to increase the enemy variety.
 Having beaten the game, I can attest to just how many more enemy types there are in Ragnarök.
 When you were making the sequel, what was the process of conceptualizing these enemies — drawing from the Norse pantheon and deciding how each enemy moves around and attacks differently?

-Velasquez: Yes, that was one of the biggest things that we wanted to set off and accomplish based on the feedback from God of War (2018) — to increase the amount of enemies that you faced, and bosses, and make them as epic as possible.
+Velazquez: Yes, that was one of the biggest things that we wanted to set off and accomplish based on the feedback from God of War (2018) — to increase the amount of enemies that you faced, and bosses, and make them as epic as possible.
 And one of the things that we wanted to do as well, other than just increase the variety of them, was also come up with a lot of different types.
 So you have dragons and you have big giant beasts, and you’ve got small characters that slither across the floor.
 So we really wanted to give a write a nice variety.
 We did look at Norse mythology and see what we could pull from that made sense and kind of give it our own twist and adapt it.
 But really, it just comes from great imagination of our visual development team that come up with.

 They’d been working together with the combat designers to come up with these really interesting creatures that then goes through all the pipeline and gets to us.
 And then we get to have fun deciding like what type of style we want to give them.
 We do base a lot of stuff off of nature.
 Like, we have a creature called the Dreki, which is like a giant alligator lizard dragon thing.
 So we look at a lot of references to see how they slither across the floor.
 But then again, the animators, that’s where they come in and give it that spark of life and have them do things that you wouldn’t see an alligator through, like leap through the air and slam Kratos.
 So it’s a combination of a lot of things, like having fun with it from an animation perspective, but also basing it off of real life.